ashutosh2815/Self-Interacting-Protein-Prediction/README.md

 blosum62.txt — Substitution matrix file used for encoding

-protein_sequences.txt — Dataset of protein sequences (assumed)
+final_human_df.csv — Dataset of protein sequences

 🧪 Methods
 Encoding: Protein sequences are transformed into numerical vectors using BLOSUM62 and AAPHY7 matrices.